-Today is International Women’s Day – a day that is often promoted as a celebration of women; sometimes promoted as a day of protest; and rarely (in the past few decades) promoted as a day of militancy.
+Today is International Women’s Day – a day that is often promoted as a celebration of women, sometimes promoted as a day of protest a, rarely in the past few decades, promoted as a day of militancy.
 This year, after the astonishing success of the Women’s March – in which millions of women worldwide took to the streets to protest Trump and the policies he represents – IWD has been infused with militancy that returns it to its historic roots.

-This year, a coalition of feminist activists representing over 50 countries has initiated the International Women’s Strike.
+This year, a coalition of feminist activists representing over 50 countries has initiated the International Women’s Strike [edited to add: the women’s strike is happening again in 2018].
 This was inspired by the powerful examples of women’s strikes (related to both paid and unpaid work) in Iceland in 1975, Poland in 2016, and Argentina, also in 2016.
 The strike has been a source of controversy – especially in the United States – where it has been accused of representing actions in which “privileged” women can participate (strikes?!?!).
 The opposition to the strike is most strongly articulated by a certain sector of the feminist movement that is excluded from the women’s strike – the “lean-in”, power feminism that emphasizes getting privileged women into positions of power while doing little to change the socio-economic system.

 Janek Skarzynski/AFP/Getty Images